elastic/elastic-transport-ruby/README.md

 serializer implementation, and it will pick up the "right" adapter based on gems available.

-The serialization component is pluggable, though, so you can write your own by including the {Elasticsearch::Transport::Transport::Serializer::Base} module, implementing the required contract, and passing it to the client as the `serializer_class` or `serializer` parameter.
+The serialization component is pluggable, though, so you can write your own by including the {Elastic::Transport::Transport::Serializer::Base} module, implementing the required contract, and passing it to the client as the `serializer_class` or `serializer` parameter.

 ### Exception Handling